enzolutions/generator-marionette-drupal/README.md

 ### Create a Marionette Drupal project

-Finally, initiate the generator in a empty folder
+Finally, initiate the generator in an empty folder

 ```bash
 $ yo marionette-drupal